BackyardBrains/ComputationalSpikerBox/README.md

 Advice from: Stan

-## Main Files in Directory:
+## Main Files and Descriptions:
-GGDemoX
+GGDemoX: Demo Worthy Code, latest and greatest with all the bells and whistles
+MLReadin: Use for reading in sensor data to Edge Impulse
+ETBiophysical: Potential future, converted python colab biophysical model

 ## Links: